SHughes96/SHughes96/README.md

 I'm Sarah, a Postdoctoral Scientist with a background in astronomical instrumentation and pipeline development.
 I have significant experience in Python, alongside proficiency in SQL, Git, and JIRA in Agile development environments.

+Most of my day-to-day work is version-controlled using private repositories due to collaboration data protection policies.
+Still, I highlight examples of work produced during my PhD and additional side projects.

 Other languages I have used during my career are: C++, JS, LabView